 Once the duty to preserve is triggered, an organization must decide what to preserve and how to preserve it.
-In some circumstances, the duty to preserve requires only identifying and preserving a modest amount of information.
-In other circumstances, the scope of the information is larger and the sources of the information may not be immediately known.
+In some circumstances, the duty to preserve requires only identifying and preserving only a modest amount of information.
+In other circumstances, the scope of the information is broader, and the sources of the information may not be immediately known.

-The proportionality principle applies to all efforts to plan and implement preservation, and in the assessment of those efforts.
-20 In Rimkus Consulting v.
-Cammarata, the court noted that "[w]hether preservation or discovery conduct is acceptable in a case depends on what is reasonable, and that in turn depends on whether what was done-or not done-was proportional to that case and consistent with clearly established applicable standards."
-Similarly, the Seventh Circuit Council on eDiscovery and Digital Information22 provides, in Principle 2.04 (Scope of Preservation), that "[e]very party to
+The proportionality principle applies to all efforts to plan and implement preservation, and in the assessment of those efforts.23 In Rimkus Consulting v.
+Cammarata, the court noted that "[w]hether preservation or discovery conduct is acceptable in a case depends on what is reasonable, and that in turn depends on whether what was done-or not done-was proportional to that case and consistent with clearly established applicable standards."24 Similarly, the Seventh Circuit Council on eDiscovery exercise the discretion necessary to confront the myriad factual situations inherent in the spoliation inquiry.").